debate-map/app/README.md

 3) Add at least one form of authentication to your Firebase projects.
 (Google sign-in is easiest)
 4) Run the project locally. (see "Running locally" section below)
 5) Sign in, using the panel at the top-right.
+6) Add "?init=true" to the address-bar url, and reload the page.
-6) Press the "Initialize database" button which will appear at the top-left.
+7) Press the "Initialize database" button which will appear at the top-left.

 ### Running locally